Vishnu19091/Phishing_Detection_Extension/README.md

-# Phishing Detection with Machine Learning integration
+# Phishing Detection with Machine Learning Integration

-### This is a browser extension based project which detects phishing websites in real-time and alerts the user.
+### This is a browser extension-based project that detects phishing websites in real-time and alerts the user.

 # Introduction